Give notice of a marriage or civil partnership

 - Saturday mornings by appointment only.

-The call centre for making appointments is open between 8.30am and 6pm and closes on Wednesday afternoons between 12pm and 1.30pm.
+The call centre for making appointments for births and deaths is open between 8.30am and 6pm and closes on Wednesday afternoons between 12pm and 1.30pm.

 Tel: General: 0117 922 2800.
 Naming Ceremonies and Renewal of Vows: 0117 922 2800.